centroid-csu/open-data-day-2018/README.md

 The result should be the point locations now plotted on our Leaflet map.

 ![Plotting point features with data drawn from openCity REST](graphics/permits-plotted.png)
-**Figure XX.** Plotting point features with data drawn from openCity REST.
+**Figure 19.** Plotting point features with data drawn from openCity REST.
 ### Adding interaction to the map

 For our final trick, we'll add some basic user interaction (UI) allowing the user to retrieve specific information from the map.
 Replace the function that draws our data with the following: